 Ahmed is not only one of the country's foremost business leaders, an energy sector expert and an authority on Islamic banking, he is also a great example of how dogged perseverance and intelligence are the tickets to success.
-Ahmed joined KPMG in 1980 as one of the firm's first non-white hires.
-He fought against negative stereotypes and became KPMG's first 'black' partner in 1996.
+Ahmed joined KPMG in 1980 as one of the firm's first black hires.
+He fought against negative stereotypes and became KPMG's first black partner in 1996.

 - CFOs need to look beyond survival: Alwyn van der Lith, KPMG Partner.

 - International investors are eyeing African healthcare: Anuschka Coovadia, head of Healthcare Africa for KPMG.

 - CFOs should know PE firms want asset growth in Africa: Michael Rudnicki, head of Southern African PE practice, KPMG.

 - Power and agri biggest opportunities: Jason Kazilimani, CEO KPMG Zambia.